How Many Golf Lessons do you Need?

 Adult group lessons will cost around £10 or $10 each or a series of 4 group lessons might cost as little as £25 ($30).
 An individual lesson is likely to cost £25-£30, ($30-$40).

-A video lesson or one involving a is likely to cost a bit more.
+A video lesson or one involving a launch monitor is likely to cost a bit more.

 A more experienced professional or one with a bigger reputation will undoubtedly cost more.
 If you want to book lessons with the likes of David Leadbetter or Butch Harmon then you are looking at many thousands of dollars for a session.